 Mary holds a master’s degree in city planning with concentrations in consensus-building and environmental policy and planning from the Massachusetts Institute of Technology.
 She also holds mediation and facilitation accreditations from the Program on Negotiation at Harvard Law School and from the Center for Dispute Resolution in London, England, where she served as lead faculty.
 She is bilingual, bi-cultural, and a native Spanish-speaker.
 During her spare time Mary delights in mothering her rambunctious 11-year-old, preventing her dog, Scooter, from catching the squirrels at the Arnold Arboretum, and, when she’s feeling really adventurous, practicing her salsa moves.

 Mary Skelton Roberts

-Co-Director of Climate at Barr Foundation
+Co-Director for Climate at Barr Foundation

 Mayra Macias grew up on the South Side of Chicago in the working class home of immigrant parents.
 Mayra attended Yale University, where she double-majored in American Studies and Ethnicity, Race & Migration.
 After graduating, Mayra moved to Miami to work with Teach for America as a middle school Language Arts teacher in Liberty City at Charles R. Drew Middle School.